Discrete linear Weingarten surfaces

 of K\"onigs dual lifts in $\R^{4,2}\otimes\C\cong\C^6$ is obtained from a real pair $\sigma^\pm$.
 To see that, conversely, a real pair can be obtained from a complex conjugate pair, $\sigma^+=\overline{\sigma^-}$, first note that we can, without loss of generality, assume that $|r|^2\equiv 1$: on any edge $|r_i|^2|r_j|^2=1$ by \reqn{christoffel} when $\sigma^\pm$ are complex conjugate; hence $|r|^2\equiv 1$ as soon as the scaling of $r$ is chosen so that $|r_0|^2=1$ at some initial point $0\in\Z^2$.
 Now we obtain a purely imaginary pair

 by choosing $c^\pm=\pm i$ again.
 Hence $\mp i\tilde\sigma^\pm$ define K\"onigs dual lifts \footnote{Note that reciprocal constant rescaling of $\sigma^\mp$ demands rescaling of $r$ in \reqn{christoffel} by the same factor.
-In the case at hand, the purely imaginary function $\tilde r$ is turned into the real function $i\tilde r$.} of a real $\Omega$-pair.
+In the case at hand, the purely imaginary function $\tilde r$ is turned into the real function $i\tilde r$.} of a real $\Omega$-net and we conclude:

-\proclaim\htag[thm.cplx]{3.4 Cor}.
+\proclaim\htag[thm.cplx]{\thmno Cor}.
 Any $\Omega$-net can be spanned by pairs of isothermic sphere congruences with complex conjugate K\"onigs dual lifts and, conversely, any such pair gives rise to an $\Omega$-net.

 Thus our \href[def.omega]{Def 3.1} encompasses also the linear Weingarten nets with $\alpha\gamma-\beta^2>0$ by \href[thm.lwo]{Thm 2.8}.

 The transformations of the enveloped isothermic sphere congruences of an $\Omega$-net give rise to transformations of the net.
 As the isothermic transformation theory of discrete isothermic nets hinges on the isothermic loop of flat connections of the net which, in turn, depends on the cross ratio factorizing function of the net, we shall start by getting our hands on this function.